Beyond the Law (1968 American film): Release

 Beyond the Law premiered at the University of Notre Dame on April 2, 1968, to a crowd of 3,500.
 Mailer states that to meet this premiere, the final edits were rushed and that "we could have a film which was ready either artistically, or technologically, but could not have a picture which was ready both ways".
 They opted for "a film which was artistically as good as we could make it" but technically lacking.
 In September, the film was shown at the New York Film Festival, then opened October 23 at the Art Theater.

 Blue version

-Beyond the Law—Blue extends the public release by following the extramarital activities of Mailer's character Lieutenant Francis Xavier Pope that lead, explains Chaiken in his foreword to The Cinema of Norman Mailer, into sadism and murder.
-This X-rated version had a limited circulation with New Line, and follows Pope as he takes Lee Ray, a prostitute and dominatrix, back to her apartment where she lights candles and invokes the Powers of Darkness — her character seeming more sinister than earlier in the film.
+Beyond the Law—Blue extends the public release by following the extramarital activities of Mailer's character Lieutenant Francis Xavier Pope that lead, explains Michael Chaiken in his foreword to The Cinema of Norman Mailer, into sadism and murder.
+This X-rated version had a limited circulation with New Line, and follows Pope as he takes Lee Ray Rogers (Lee Roscoe), a prostitute and dominatrix, back to her apartment where she lights candles and invokes the Powers of Darkness — her character seeming more sinister than earlier in the film.
 They smoke pot and have sex before Xavier murders her.
-Bozung explains that Mailer took the film out of circulation because he was displeased with his appearance and, perhaps, he was guilty about his exploitation of Lee Roscoe.
-The only known copy of the blue version is housed at the Harvard Film Archives in Boston.
+Justin Bozung explains that Mailer took the film out of circulation because he was displeased with his appearance and, perhaps, he was guilty about his exploitation of Roscoe.
+The only known copy of the blue version is housed at the Harvard Film Archive in Boston.